-When it comes to your global opt-outs (otherwise known as your Global Unsubscribes), there are two ways to handle this in Adestra:
+When it comes to your global opt-outs (otherwise known as your Global Unsubscribes), from an Adestra user perspective, there are two ways to handle this:

-- 1. Global Opt Out Sync (add-on feature) - 2.
+- 1.)
+Global Opt-Out Sync (add-on feature) - 2.)
 Global Unsub List

-With a Global Opt-Out Sync add on feature, in almost all cases, you won't need to do anything additional to recognize your global opt-outs.
+With a Global Opt-Out Sync, in almost all cases, you won't need to do anything additional to recognize your global opt-outs.
+As part of onboarding, HighRoad builds this global opt-out list sync directly into your Preset.
+In other words, this portion is already set-up by HighRoad on your behalf.